GENESIS 1-11. THE CONTEXT

 When God says, “Go from your country and your kindred and your father’s house to the land that I will show you,” he is telling Abram to let go of the security on which he has depended all his life and to trust God to provide for the future.
 He is requiring Abram to take a leap of faith into the darkness, a leap that many people would think reckless.
 If Abram abandons his family and God fails to provide, he will be in serious trouble.

-While Abram is a nomad, his nomadic wanderings have centered for 75 years around one of two places – Ur in southern Mesopotamia or Haran in northern Mesopotamia.
+Westermann and others have argued it would have been easy for a nomad (a wanderer) to leave his home, but that is not consistent with this story (Wenham, 274).
+Abram might be a nomad, but his nomadic wanderings have centered for 75 years around one of two places – Ur in southern Mesopotamia or Haran in northern Mesopotamia.
 His life for all of his 75 years has been centered on his country, his kindred, and his father’s house.
-While some scholars suggest that Abram’s nomadic status makes it easy for him to uproot himself from his family, that seems like scholarly over-think.
+To suggest that Abram’s nomadic status makes it easy for him to uproot himself from his family seems like scholarly over-think.